CI/CD Workflows

 Reference in YAML

 Secrets are encrypted at rest and masked in logs.
-They are never exposed in the pipeline definition or job output.
+They are never exposed in the workflow definition or job output.

 Environment Variables